-- 1.4 In exercising our powers, we will consider what is fair and reasonable in the circumstances having regard to the law, relevant industry codes, guidelines and good practice. - 1.5 Our service is free of charge for consumers and occupiers who access the Telecommunications Industry Ombudsman scheme. - 1.6 Our members have a range of obligations to comply with our scheme, as set out in Part 6 of these Terms of Reference. - 1.7 We operate as an independent not-for-profit company authorised by legislation and governed by a Board.
-Management of our scheme is outlined in Part 7 of these Terms of Reference. - 1.8 We deliver a service that is accessible, independent, fair, accountable, efficient and effective, in accordance with: - (a) telecommunications legislation; and - (b) the Government Benchmarks for Dispute Resolution. - 1.9 We undertake regular outreach activities to promote broad accessibility and awareness of our service. - 1.10 These Terms of Reference apply from 1 January 2021.
+- 1.4 In exercising our powers, we will consider what is fair and reasonable in the circumstances having regard to the law, relevant industry codes, guidelines, and good practice. - 1.5 Our service is free of charge for consumers and occupiers who access the Telecommunications Industry Ombudsman scheme. - 1.6 Our members have a range of obligations to comply with our scheme, as set out in Part 6 of these Terms of Reference. - 1.7 We operate as an independent not-for-profit company authorised by legislation and governed by a Board.
+Management of our scheme is outlined in Part 7 of these Terms of Reference. - 1.8 We deliver a service that is accessible, independent, fair, accountable, efficient and effective, in accordance with: - (a) telecommunications legislation; and - (b) the Government Benchmarks for Dispute Resolution. - 1.9 We are committed to operating an inclusive service that is free from harassment and discrimination and respects and embraces diversity of our employees, consumers, and members. - 1.10 We undertake regular outreach activities, including with vulnerable and disadvantaged communities, to promote broad accessibility and awareness of our service. - 1.11 These Terms of Reference apply from 1 January 2022.